elaastic/elaastic-questions-server/authentification/README.md

 This folder contains the configuration files for the realms in Keycloak.

-For now the single configuration file is `baeldung-keycloak-realm.json`.
+For now the single configuration file is `elaastic-keycloak-realm.json`.

-It describes the realm `baeldung-keycloak` with the following configuration:
+It describes the realm `elaastic-keycloak` with the following configuration:
 - Two users:
   - username: `brice` | password: `secret` | role: `NICE`
   - username: `igor` | password: `secret`
 - A client :
-  - name: `baeldung-keycloak-confidential`
+  - name: `elaastic`

 ## `/themes`